beamzer/ScirtScan/README.md

   -nq, --no_qualys      exclude qualys ssltest
-  -oq, --only_qualys    only do qualys ssltest (skip other tests) -t, --testssl         use locally installed testssl.sh instead of qualys -nc, --no_cache       always request fresh tests from qualys -ndf, --no_debugfile  Don't save debug output to debug.log in the YYYYMMDD directory
+  -oq, --only_qualys    only do qualys ssltest (skip other tests) -t, --testssl         use locally installed testssl.sh instead of qualys -ot, --only_testssl   only do testssl.sh checks on websites -nc, --no_cache       always request fresh tests from qualys -ndf, --no_debugfile  Don't save debug output to debug.log in the YYYYMMDD directory
 ```